 When advertisers play by Google’s rules, meaning they build their AdWords campaigns and websites according to Google AdWords best practices, they are rewarded with things like; higher ad ranking, lower CPCs and more ad exposure.
 Google calls this Impression Share.

-But what if there were relatively few searches for what you offer or you simply want the most exposure you can get?
+But what if there were relatively few searches for what you offer or if the best keyword for you (personal injury attorney) is extremely expensive?
 You might feel that if users saw your ad, even when searching for something else, there is a good chance they will be interested?
 Then what you are trying to do is known as interruption marketing or branding, which is quite different from direct-response search engine advertising, which by the way is the generic definition of Google AdWords search.

 If that is the case, then what you are trying to accomplish runs completely counter to how Google search (organic or paid) is designed to work and you have some real challenges ahead of you.
 Just as an aside, interruption marketing is precisely what the Google display network is all about, but that’s a topic for another day.
 See my post titled Display network advertising.